World Sauna Championships

 The World Sauna Championships were an annual endurance contest held in Heinola, Finland, from 1999 to 2010.
 They originated from unofficial sauna-sitting competitions that resulted in a ban from a swimming hall in Heinola.
 The Championships were first held in 1999 and grew to feature contestants from over 20 countries.
 Sauna bathing at extreme conditions is a severe health risk: all competitors competed at their own risk, and had to sign a form agreeing not to take legal action against the organizers.
 Notably, the Finnish Sauna Society strongly opposed the event.

 After the death of one finalist and near-death of another during the 2010 championship, the organizers announced that they would not hold another event.
 This followed an announcement by prosecutors in March that the organizing committee would not be charged for negligence, as their investigation revealed that the contestant who died may have used painkillers and ointments that were forbidden by the organizers.

 Format

 The championships began with preliminary rounds and ended in the finals, where the best six men and women would see who could sit in the sauna the longest.
 The starting temperature in the men's competition was 110 °C (230 °F).
 Half a litre of water was poured on the stove every 30 seconds.
 The winner was the last person to stay in the sauna and walk out without outside help.
 The host country usually dominated the event, as only one foreign competitor ever made it into the finals in the men's competition.
 The first non-Finnish winner in the women's competition was Natallia Tryfanava from Belarus in 2003.
+Timo Kaukonen was a five-time mens champion, winning every year from 2005 to 2009.
+There were no prizes except for "some small things," according to organizer.
+One year, Timo Kaukonen received special speakers designed for home saunas.